HackAtUCI/hack.ics.uci.edu/README.md

 ### Dependencies

-Running the following command will install dependencies for all apps regardless of where it's executed.
+Running the following command will install dependencies for all apps and packages regardless of where it's executed.

 ```bash
 pnpm install
 ```

-When installing a new dependency, navigate to the app or package directory.
-If you want to install a package shared by all apps and packages, run the command at the project root.
+When installing a new dependency for an individual app or package, first navigate to the corresponding directory, then run the `pnpm add` command.

+If you want to install a package shared by multiple apps or packages, run the command at the project root.
 You'll have to use the -w flag (or --workspace-root) to confirm your intention.

 ### Build